Yes, you CAN use a well irrigation system.

-How to use well water for irrigation?
+How to use well water irrigation system?
 Let’s take a look.

 The Difference Between Well Water and Municipal Water

-Wells operate differently than a municipal water system, pulling water from the ground and then pumping it into your home.
+Wells operates differently than a municipal water system, pulling water from the ground and then pumping it into your home.
 If you’re on a city water system, you likely get constant water pressure.

-Your well uses its own pump or pumps to provide pressure.
+Your well uses its own irrigation well pumps to provide pressure.
 That means the pressure can vary, depending on the size and power of your pumps.

-A separate pump is often used to power an irrigation system, providing even pressure and preventing pressure drops if you use water in the house while the sprinklers are running.
+A separate irrigation well pump is often used to power an irrigation system, providing even pressure and preventing pressure drops if you use water in the house while the sprinklers are running.